 If drag and drop upload is not convenient, you can copy and paste a tab-separated set of values directly into the box on the Copy-and-Paste Data

 tab.
 The column headings must be included in what you paste.
+You may want to use a template to confirm that your results data will match the expected format for this design

 Note that you cannot copy and paste data that uses the "Multi-line Text" data type.
 To import multiline text fields, use another method.